Paul Begala

 Paul Edward Begala (born May 12, 1961) is an American political consultant and political commentator, best known as the former advisor to President Bill Clinton.

-Begala was a chief strategist for the 1992 Clinton–Gore campaign, which carried 33 states and made Clinton the first Democrat to occupy the White House in twelve years.
+Begala was a chief strategist for the 1992 Clinton-Gore campaign, which carried 33 states and made Clinton the first Democrat to occupy the White House in 12 years.
 As counselor to the President in the Clinton White House, he coordinated policy, politics, and communications.

-Begala gained national prominence as part of the political consulting team Carville and Begala, along with fellow Clinton advisor James Carville.
+Begala gained national prominence as part of the political consulting team Carville and Begala, which he formed with fellow Clinton advisor James Carville.
 He was a co-host on the political debate program Equal Time on MSNBC from 1999 to 2000, and a co-host on the similar debate program Crossfire on CNN from 2002 to 2005.
 He now appears regularly on CNN as a Democratic pundit.
-He is an Affiliated Professor of Public Policy at Georgetown University's McCourt School of Public Policy.
+He is a Scholar at the University of Virginia's Center for Politics.
+He is also an instructor in the UVA Department of Politics, teaching a seminar on political communication.

 Early life and education

 Begala was born in New Jersey, to an Irish American mother, Margaret "Peggy" (née Cass), and a Hungarian American father, David Begala.
 He was raised in Missouri City, Texas, where his father was an oil-field equipment salesman.
 In 1979, Begala graduated from Dulles High School in Sugar Land, Texas.

 He earned both his Bachelor of Arts and Juris Doctor from the University of Texas at Austin, where he taught briefly.
-While at the University of Texas, Begala was a candidate for student government president.
+Begala also received the honor of Distinguished Alumnus of The University of Texas at Austin in 2020.
+Begala was a candidate for student government president.
 However, he finished second to a write-in campaign for Hank the Hallucination, a character from the campus comic strip Eyebeam.
 Following his loss, Begala wrote a tongue-in-cheek complaint for the Daily Texan, arguing "I cannot help but feel Hank's platform is illusory at best...I must say that the candidate himself lacks substance".
 Begala was declared the winner, following a ruling that imaginary characters could not hold the position.